 The year 2020 was a big test for many companies around the world.
 We had to figure out how to quickly adopt new technologies into our companies and make our businesses flexible enough to fit into the current market situation.
-Many employees, on the other hand, become remote workers overnight and need to find a way to efficiently work and communicate with the team while sometimes having Armageddon at home.
+On the other hand, many employees become remote workers overnight and need to find a way to efficiently work and communicate with the team while sometimes having Armageddon at home.

 Continue reading because this article gives great virtual team-building ideas and answers the question of why we should still interact even as a virtual team?